 coming to terms with lingering questions about God’s role in our loss

 The weekend is not a conference or workshop.
 It’s not a group therapy session or a secular support group.
 It's a mixture of directed large-group conversation, enjoying meals together, and opening up God's Word together in search of perspective and hope that can only be found in Christ.

 Who Comes to Respite Retreat?

 We’ve been hosting four to five retreats per year since 2009, and in that time, we've had couples come from all over the country, as well as from outside the U.S. We've had couples who lost a child only a month prior to attending, couples whose loss was fifteen years prior, and everywhere in between.
-Our goal is to help you take steps toward healing from wherever you are.
+Our goal is to help couples take steps toward healing from wherever they are.
 We usually have a wide range of ages represented in the children who have died, from infants born still to young adults in their twenties or thirties, as well as a wide range of causes of death.

 Where is it held?

-All meals and sessions will be at our home on the west side of Nashville (unless we head over to the nearby park for one session when the weather is nice).
+All meals and sessions are held at our home on the west side of Nashville (unless we head over to the nearby park for one session when the weather is nice).
 A block of rooms will be reserved for couples to stay at a nearby hotel.
-We also have a number of friends who live nearby who have greatly enjoyed keeping couples attending Respite Retreats in their very nice homes in the past.
-We are happy to find you a place in a home if you prefer that to staying in a hotel.

 How much does it cost?